Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

  - /architecture/
 ---

-## How is the Architecture created and documented?
+## How is the architecture created and documented?
 The [non functional and functional requirements](/teknologi/altinnstudio/architecture/requirements/) have given input to which [capabilities](capabilities) for both devops and runtime that is needed in the solutions.
 It also have given input which type of [components](components) that is needed to implement the capabilities.
 The [Architecture Principles](/teknologi/altinnstudio/architecture/principles/) and [Architecture Patterns](/teknologi/altinnstudio/architecture/patterns/) has been